Are CBD face masks beneficial for the skin, and if so, how? Are there risks in using CBD face masks?

 - CBD face masks are also a practical solution for individuals whose target area for CBD is only the skin on the face.

-- The CBD content in the face mask may cause interactions with other pharmaceuticals currently taken by those using the CBD face mask.
+- The CBD content in the face mask may cause interactions with other topical pharmaceuticals currently taken by those using the CBD face mask.
 For safety, consult with a doctor before using a CBD face mask.

 - Those using the CBD face mask may have allergic reactions to the other ingredients in the face mask.
 To ensure safety, consult with a doctor.